fpotter/make-spinner-sprite/README.md

 Generate spinners for the web in the form of animated, 24-bit PNG sprites.
 Helpful in the cases where an animated GIF won't work because you have a non-opaque background and the 1-bit GIF transparency doesn't look so nice.

+Should work in most any browser, probably even IE6.

 ![Sample](http://fpotter-make-spinner-sprite.s3.amazonaws.com/defaults.png)

 ## Usage